A Practical Guide for Staff and Faculty

 - "In your essay, you write about death and dying.
 It seems to me that you've looked sad lately.
 I wanted to check in with you and see if everything's OK."

 - "You haven't seemed yourself lately.
 You've been missing class (assignments) and I wondered if there's something getting in the way of your being here (completing the homework)."

 - "This is really a difficult time for you.
 WE can figure this out.
-WE can get some help from a counselor who knows more about this.
-Let's walk down there together (phone the Counseling Center).
+WE can get some help from a counsellor who knows more about this.
+Let's walk down there together (phone the Counseling Centre).
 I think they'll be able to help."

 Be aware of your role and what you can do to help the student.
 For example, you can express your concern.
 You can listen and be supportive, help with decision-making and make referrals.

 Be aware of your limitations.
-You are faculty/staff and you do not have to assume the role of counselor.
-You can let the student know that you care and will, therefore, make the referral to counseling.
+You are faculty/staff and you do not have to assume the role of counsellor.
+You can let the student know that you care and will, therefore, make the referral to counselling.